-- Identification of risks, which consists of the collection of the information necessary to identify and classify the significant risks for HDI Assicurazioni through a detailed analysis of internal and external factors that may negatively impact the capacity to achieve the objectives set.
-The identification of risks may involve the use of historic data, theoretical analyses and expert opinions.
-The risk identification process is carried out at least on an annual basis and is coordinated by the Risk Management Function.
-The results obtained and methods used are described in a specific document submitted to the attention of the Risks Committee, Senior Management and the Company's Board of Directors. - Risk analysis, which consists of the process aiming to understand their nature and determine risk level.
+- Identification of risks, that is the process of identifying, recognizing and describing risks.
+This process involves identifying the sources of risk, events and their causes, as well as the possible consequences.
+The risk identification process consists of collecting the information necessary to identify and classify the relevant risks and may involve the use of historical data, theoretical analysis, expert opinions, as well as considering the needs of the shareholders.
+The risk identification process is carried out on at least an annual basis and is coordinated by the Group Risk Management function.
+The results obtained and the methods used are brought to the attention of the Risk Committee, Senior Management and the Board of Directors of the Company. - Risk analysis, which consists of the process aiming to understand their nature and determine risk level.
 This analysis constitutes a basis for risk assessment and decisions regarding how they should be treated.
-Risk analysis also includes an estimate of risk. - Risk evaluation, which consists of the development of methodologies aimed at measuring the impact that risks may have in terms of capital absorption, and it therefore presupposes that the potential loss has been quantified according to a confidence interval defined on an ex-ante basis.
-Risk evaluation assists the decision-making process regarding the method by which they should be treated.
-HDI Assicurazioni has established a process of quantification of risks inherent in the corporate business which which occurs at least annually.
+Risk analysis also includes an estimate of risk. - Risk evaluation, which consists the comparison of the risk analysis results on the basis of risk criteria to establish whether the risk and/or its extent are acceptable or tolerable.
+Risk assessment supports decision-making processes upon the means for its handling.
+In particular it consists of the development of methodologies aimed at measuring the impact that risks may have in terms of capital absorption, and it therefore presupposes that the potential loss has been quantified according to a confidence interval defined on an ex-ante basis.
+Risk evaluation implies the definition of a reference model-theoretical framework; among the most used in the literature we recall the VaR, scenario-based, factor-based approaches, etc. HDI Assicurazioni has established a process of quantification of risks inherent in the corporate business which which occurs at least annually.
 The method applied to date consists of the assessment of the capital requirement in terms of Solvency II, measured by means of the application of both the market-wide Standard Formula and the internal model of the Talanx Group, used for strategic purposes, as well as using Undertaking Specific Parameters to assess the Non-life underwriting risk.
 The assessment is conducted on the basis of a "Value at Risk" (VaR) with a confidence level of 0.5%.
 The studies carried out are aimed at monitoring the asset absorption of the risks borne by the Company.
 At every study done, assessments must be made with regard to: - capital requirements; - capital adequacy; - changes in capital requirements since the previous study; and - "what if" analysis of specific risk factors or peculiarities of the business; - stress test analysis and reverse stress tests.

 Stress tests are conducted periodically, at least annually, directly by the Risk Management Function, with the support of the competent operating units depending on the risk factor considered.
 The Risks Committee analyses the results of stress tests carried out, assessing whether there is any need to take corrective actions to lessen exposure to risks considered to be inconsistent with the policy adopted by the Company.
 The results of the stress tests performed are also submitted for the attention of the Board of Directors, highlighting details of the underlying hypotheses applied in the analyses and any mitigation actions proposed with respect to adverse trends of particular risk factors.
+Analyses can be carried out separately for each of the risk macro-areas (Finance, Life, Non-Life) or joint, for each area identifying the variables that, on each occasion, can be considered as most significant and able to influence the development of the related risks.